ignatov/intellij-erlang/README.md

 # Erlang plugin
 Erlang language support for IntelliJ Platform (e.g. IntelliJ IDEA).
-## Work in progress
-You can manually set up the latest version of plugin from the [Erlang.zip](https://github.com/ignatov/intellij-erlang/raw/master/bin/Erlang.zip) file.

 ## Contributing
 If you want to help but doesn't know how, you may check out issues [for collaboration](https://github.com/ignatov/intellij-erlang/issues?labels=for+collaboration&state=open).